nikyarora/berkeley-tech-clubs/_clubs/xr@b.md

 * Using low-latency video streaming to remote control the car in virtual reality.
 * And other interesting topics surrounding robotics, planning, etc.

 At the end of the semester, students will team up using their fully-fledged racing car to participate in the ROAR competition.
-Find out more on the [ROAR DeCal website](https://roar-decal.github.io/index.html).
+Find out more about the ROAR DeCal [here](https://roar-decal.github.io/index.html).

 ## Fall 2020 Recruitment